About

 Dough

-• 1 cup cashew milk (or your choice of milk)
+• 1 cup cashew milk, or milk of choice

 • 2 tablespoons brown sugar or coconut sugar

-• 3 tablespoons unsalted butter, vegan butter or coconut oil, melted & cooled
+• 3 tablespoons unsalted butter, vegan butter or coconut oil, melted & cooled, plus more for greasing

 Filling

-• 1/4 cup unsalted butter or vegan butter, softened
+• 5 tablespoons unsalted butter or vegan butter, softened

 Frosting